 Life takes energy: to heat our homes; to feed our families; to fuel our vehicles.
 Enbridge has been proudly fueling Minnesota's quality of life for 65 years.

 As a leader in energy delivery, Enbridge continues to expand its pipeline infrastructure to help Minnesota and the surrounding region connect to secure, reliable and growing supplies of crude oil produced in North America.
-Enbridge has several expansion projects in Minnesota as part of our ongoing effort to meet North America’s need for reliable and secure transportation of petroleum energy supplies.
-Currently, Enbridge is making a $5 billion investment in new or improved pipeline systems in Minnesota.
-Enbridge’s private investment in these pipelines will create good-paying jobs, an economic boost for local communities during construction, and local community investments and tax contributions for many years to come.
+Enbridge has projects in Minnesota as part of our ongoing effort to meet North America’s need for reliable and secure transportation of petroleum energy supplies.
+Currently, Enbridge is making a $2.1 billion investment in improved pipeline systems in Minnesota.
+Enbridge’s private investment will create good-paying jobs, an economic boost for local communities during construction, and local community investments and tax contributions for many years to come.

 Sandpiper Pipeline Project

 Enbridge filed a petition to withdraw its Sandpiper Pipeline Project applications before the Minnesota Public Utilities Commission on September 1, 2016.
 Due to market changes and our customer’s near-term need to access and transport Bakken crude oil, we have decided to re-evaluate Sandpiper and delay it until market conditions support the need for additional pipeline infrastructure.

 The Sandpiper project would have provided economic opportunities for many people, communities and businesses in Minnesota and North Dakota.
 The project was a $2.6 billion infrastructure investment providing more than 3,000 well-paying construction jobs.
 In addition, Minnesota will miss out on $25 million in annual property tax payments and North Dakota will not see $9 million in annual property tax payments that could have gone to help support schools, roads and other needed infrastructure.